When Is Solo Leveling Episode 2 Coming Out?

 9 Best Anime Series Like ‘Yu Yu Hakusho’ To Put On Your Watchlist

-Anime fans in Singapore will be able to enjoy Solo Leveling episode 2, as well as all future episodes, every week on Crunchyroll, so make sure you have your subscription ready!
+Anime fans in Malaysia will be able to enjoy Solo Leveling episode 2, as well as all future episodes, every week on Crunchyroll, so make sure you have your subscription ready!

 Is there a ‘Solo Leveling’ trailer?